Yahoo, Microsoft extend search partnership talks for 30 days

 The announcement to extend the talks comes a few days after Nadella’s mother passed away in Hyderabad, India, according to a report in The Economic Times.

 Yahoo and Microsoft began a 10-year search partnership in 2010, in a deal crafted by former Microsoft CEO Steve Ballmer and former Yahoo CEO Carol Bartz.
-The two companies hoped their combined efforts could mount a more competitive challenge to Google Inc (GOOGL.O), the world’s No. 1 search engine.
+The two companies hoped their combined efforts could mount a more competitive challenge to Google Inc, the world’s No. 1 search engine.

 The partnership has not lived up to expectations.
 Google still controls roughly two-thirds of the U.S. search market, while Microsoft and Yahoo’s combined share of the market is essentially unchanged at roughly 30 percent.